3rd-Eden/versions/README.md

 # versions

-Versions is a simple but powerful node module that allows you to create a flexible static server or content delivery network.
-Serving static assets is a pain in Node, it's not something it focuses on and everybody advises you to setup a static server using NGINX or implement a cache proxying using varnish or squid.
+Versions is a simple but powerful node.js module that allows you to create a flexible static server or content delivery network.
+Serving static assets is a pain in Node, it's not something it focuses on and everybody advises you to setup a static server using NGINX or implement a cache proxying using Varnish or Squid.
 The biggest advantage that these servers have is that they support `sendfile` for sending static assets and is generally agreed upon that this is "The Best" method for sending static data.

-But Node doesn't have this advantage, it's removed from the core "due to reasons" and the only way to get decent file serving performance is to do agressive caching of the assets in memory to reduce I/O operations as well as optimize for cache hits inside the browser or using conditional requests.
-And that is the goal of this project.
-Cache all the things!.
+But Node doesn't have this advantage, it's removed from the core "due to reasons" and the only way to get decent file serving performance is to do aggressive caching of the assets in memory to reduce I/O operations as well as optimize for cache hits inside the browser or using conditional requests.
+And that is the goal of this project, _cache all the things!_

 ## Features